Anna Karolína Schmiedlová: 2020: First third-round appearance at the French Open in six years

 Schmiedlová kicked off her season at the Brisbane International where she lost to Marta Kostyuk in the second round of qualifying.
 At Hobart, she was defeated in the first round of qualifying by Nina Stojanović.
 At the Australian Open, she lost her first-round match to sixth seed Belinda Bencic.

 Playing in the Fed Cup tie versus Great Britain, Schmiedlová helped Slovakia win 3–1 by beating Heather Watson and Harriet Dart.
 Playing at the Mexican Open, Schmiedlová was defeated in the first round by Anastasia Potapova.
 Coming through qualifying at the Monterrey Open, Schmiedlová beat Venus Williams in the first round.
 She then lost in the second round to ninth seed and eventual finalist, Marie Bouzková.
-A week later, competing at a $25k tournament in Irapuato, Mexico, she was defeated in the first round by eighth seed Renata Zarazúa.
+A week later, competing at a $25k tournament in Irapuato, Mexico she was defeated in the first round by eighth seed Renata Zarazúa.

-In August, Schmiedlová played at the TK Sparta Prague Open.
-Seeded 24th, she reached the quarterfinal round where she lost to second seed and eventual finalist Elisabetta Cocciaretto.
-In the leadup to the French Open, Schmiedlová played the İstanbul Cup and made it to the second round where she was defeated by Aliaksandra Sasnovich.
+In August, Schmiedlová played at the Sparta Prague Open.
+Seeded 24th, she reached the quarterfinals where she lost to second seed and eventual finalist, Elisabetta Cocciaretto.
+In the leadup to the French Open, Schmiedlová played the İstanbul Cup and made it to the second round before she was defeated by Aliaksandra Sasnovich.

 At the French Open, Schmiedlová beat 2002 finalist and former world No. 1, Venus Williams, in straight sets in the first round.
-In the second, she upset tenth seed and former world No. 1, Victoria Azarenka, to reach the third round for the first time since 2014.
+She then upset tenth seed and former world No. 1, Victoria Azarenka, to reach the third round for the first time since 2014.
 But her run ended there with a straight-sets loss to qualifier and eventual semifinalist, Nadia Podoroska.

+2023: French Open fourth round

+Ranked No. 100, she reached the fourth round of the French Open for the first time at a major event in her career, defeating 11th seed Veronika Kudermetova, lucky loser Aliona Bolsova, and qualifier Kayla Day.
+Schmiedlová was the first Slovak to reach the second week at a major since Magdaléna Rybáriková at the 2018 Australian Open, and the first to do so at Roland Garros since Dominika Cibulková's 2012 quarterfinal run.
+In the fourth round, however, she lost to Coco Gauff.

+In September, Schmiedlová reached the final of the WTA 125 tournament in Parma in which she lost to Ana Bogdan.